Contempt of parliament

-In countries with a parliamentary system of government, contempt of Parliament is the offence of obstructing the legislature in the carrying out of its functions, or of hindering any legislator in the performance of his duties.
+In countries with a parliamentary system of government, contempt of parliament is the offence of obstructing the legislature in the carrying out of its functions, or in the hindering any legislator in the performance of their duties.

 Typology

 The concept is common in countries with a parliamentary system in the Westminster model, or which are derived from or influenced by the Westminster model.
-The offence is known by various other names in jurisdictions in which the legislature is not called "Parliament", most notably contempt of Congress in the United States.
+The offence is known by various other names in jurisdictions in which the legislature is not called "parliament", most notably contempt of Congress in the United States.
 Actions that may constitute contempt of Parliament include: